eloyfelix/chem_tagger/README.md

 ## Quick test with ChEMBL synonyms

-Takes 0.4 seconds to tag 260000 synonyms from ChEMBL
+Loading the dictionary takes ~2minutes.
+Once it is loaded it takes 0.4 seconds to tag 260000 synonyms from ChEMBL.

 ```python
 import pydawg